qvad/taqo/README.md

 applied, no matter which columns are selected).
 For 4 tables there will be 423 possible `pg_hint` for example.

-To reduce the number of generated optimizations, a pairwise approach may be used (enabled by default): it guarantees that two different tables will be tried to be joined by NLJ, Merge, Hash and both of them will be tried to be scanned by all possible Seq and Index combinations.
-But for 3 tables for example there is no such assumption.
+To reduce the number of generated optimizations, a pairwise approach is used (enabled by default if there is more than 4 tables in query): it guarantees that 3 different tables will be tried to be joined by NLJ, Merge, Hash combinations and all of them will be tried to be scanned by all possible Seq and Index combinations.
+But for 4 tables for example there is no such assumption.

+Here is an example how pairwise will reduce the number of join combinations: suppose we have 4 tables t1, t2, t3 and t4 in the query.
+There are 3 joins that should appear in the execution plan, one of `['Nested','Hash','Merge']` for each 2 tables.
+Here is the list of combinations that generated by using pairwise approach: `[['Nested', 'Nested', 'Nested'], ['Hash', 'Hash', 'Nested'] , ['Merge', 'Merge', 'Nested'], ['Merge', 'Hash', 'Hash'], ['Hash', 'Nested', 'Hash'] , ['Nested', 'Merge', 'Hash'], ['Nested', 'Hash', 'Merge'], ['Hash', 'Merge', 'Merge'] , ['Merge', 'Nested', 'Merge']]`.
+Note that here each 3 tables (2 joins) will be tried to be joined by each join type, but for example `[‘Merge’,'Merge','Merge']` combination is not here.

 Another option to reduce number of optimizations is using comment hints in `*.sql` files - comma separated accepted and rejected substrings of `pg_hints` can be mentioned there: